 Under the Data Protection Act, we have a legal duty to protect any information collected from you.
 Only the minimum appropriate personal data is requested and held, and it's only kept as long as it's needed for the purpose.
 We won't pass personal information to other companies or individuals unless we are required by law.

 You can request information on data held about you or, in certain circumstances, on behalf of a third party.
-A data access request costs £10.
+A data access request is free of charge.
 If you want to find out what is held about you, complete a data subject access request form.

 To help protect your information, you will be asked to create a customer account before making an online subject access request.